vostertag/solving-the-heat-equation/README.md

 How will the temperature increase inside the wall?

 It was required that the code works with Visual Studio, using no external libraries.

-## How to use the program

-Load the solution inside an IDE that supports .sln files and then simply build and run it.

 ## What does it do